acacereswright/acacereswright.github.io/index.markdown

 ## Education

+* Doctor of Philosophy in Computer Science and Engineering from the University at Buffalo. *Expected December 2028*
 * Master of Science in Computer Science and Engineering from the University at Buffalo (SUNY).
 June 2024.
 * Bachelor of Arts in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia.
 May 2022.